Thousands Rally In Georgia As PM Rebuffs Calls For New Election - UrduPoint

 Thousands Rally In Georgia As PM Rebuffs Calls For New Election

-Tbilisi, (APP - UrduPoint / Pakistan Point News - 1st Dec, 2024) Thousands took part in a fourth day of stormy nationwide protests against a government decision to shelve EU membership talks, as the prime minister rebuffed calls for new elections.
+Tbilisi, (APP - UrduPoint / Pakistan Point News - 2nd Dec, 2024) Thousands in Georgia took part in a fourth straight day of protests on Sunday against a government decision to shelve EU membership talks, as the prime minister rebuffed calls for new elections.

 The Black Sea nation has been rocked by turmoil since the governing Georgian Dream party claimed victory in October 26 parliamentary polls that the pro-European opposition said were fraudulent.